pzhaojohnson/rna2drawer2/README.md

 ## Tools

 The different tools control how you interact with the drawing.
-Information and options for the current tool are shown in the bottom-left corner, which also allows switching between the different tools.
+Information and options pertaining to tools are found in the bottom-left corner.

 ### The Dragging Tool